-I’ve been talking about wanting to visit Vesterålen pretty much since I first looked at a map of Norway, yet it took me another 20+ years to actually make it there.
+I’ve been talking about wanting to visit Vesterålen, Norway pretty much since I first looked at a map of the country, yet it took me another 20+ years to actually make it there.
 And was it worth the wait?

-Let’s just say that it only took four weeks before I made it to Vesterålen a second time.
-And if anyone wants to make plans to visit in February I’m totally up for it!
+Let’s just say that it only took four weeks before I made it to Vesterålen a second time, and now I’ve been five times – and counting!

 Vesterålen is the group of islands above Lofoten.
 They don’t have Lofoten’s fishing or Instagram fame, so they’re a lot quieter.
 So my question was – is Vesterålen too quiet?
 Is Vesterålen less known because it’s less beautiful?